Here East by dn&co. United Kingdom22 October,2014

 This is complemented by a bold dynamic sans-serif H that acts as a monogram and a supergraphic, its diagonal split, intersections, nodes and oversize in print, and the prism effect in motion, work well to reflect, much like the pixel nature of the typeface, Here East’s data and connectivity infrastructure and the technology businesses it is looking to appealing to.

-A limited and restrained colour palette of a vibrant turquoise, bright orange, grey, black and white has been used consistently throughout and functions well to reinforce the custom type in its communication of technology and a contemporary urban space.
+A limited and restrained colour palette of a fluorescent turquoise, bright orange, grey, black and white has been used consistently throughout and functions well to reinforce the custom type in its communication of technology and a contemporary urban space.
 A mix of uncoated, high-fibre and dyed papers, visible stitches, contrast of paper sizes and untreated wood introduce a tactile ‘made’ quality, emphasising manufacturing and creating a nice counter-balance to the high-tech inspired typography and colour palette.

 It is refreshing to see an identity that does not rely heavily on a symbol or wordmark, but on its typeface and colour to create brand presence, establish recognition and resonate with the markets it is looking to connect with.
 A bespoke typeface can be the ultimate tool in a responsive identity.
 It naturally adapts to any medium, can be broad yet cohesive in its messaging and makes for a truly flexible visual identity.